-- (1) In accordance with SEC rules, this column reflects the aggregate grant date fair value of the option awards granted during 2018, computed in accordance with Financial Accounting Standard Board Accounting Standards Codification Topic 718 for stock-based compensation transactions ("ASC 718").
+- (1) In accordance with SEC rules, this column reflects the aggregate grant date fair value of the option awards granted during 2019, computed in accordance with Financial Accounting Standard Board Accounting Standards Codification Topic 718 for stock-based compensation transactions ("ASC 718").
 Such grant date fair values do not take into account any estimated forfeitures related to service-based vesting conditions.

-Assumptions used in the calculation of these amounts are included in the notes to our consolidated financial statements included in our Annual Report on Form 10-K for the fiscal year ended December 31, 2018 filed in March 2019.
-These amounts do not reflect the actual economic value that may be realized by the directors upon the exercise of the stock options or the sale of the common stock underlying such stock options. - (2) Mr. Coughlin held stock options to purchase an aggregate of 109,076 shares of common stock as of December 31, 2018. - (3) Mr. Enyedy does not hold any stock options to purchase shares of common stock as of December 31, 2018.
-Mr. Enyedy concluded his tenure on our Board of Directors in May 2018. - (4) Dr. Epstein held stock options to purchase an aggregate of 106,000 shares of common stock as of December 31, 2018. - (5) Mr. Lee held stock options to purchase an aggregate of 24,000 shares of common stock as of December 31, 2018.
-Mr. Lee is Co-Founder and Portfolio Manager at Redmile Group, LLC and pursuant to the internal policies of Redmile Group, LLC, Mr. Lee holds these stock options as a nominee on behalf, and for the sole benefit, of Redmile Group, LLC and has assigned all economic, pecuniary and voting rights in respect of the stock options to Redmile Group, LLC. - (6) Dr. Mendlein held stock options to purchase an aggregate of 146,023 shares of common stock as of December 31, 2018. - (7) Dr. Nashat held stock options to purchase an aggregate of 86,000 shares of common stock as of December 31, 2018. - (8) Dr. Rastetter held stock options to purchase an aggregate of 114,461 shares of common stock as of December 31, 2018.
+Assumptions used in the calculation of these amounts are included in the notes to our consolidated financial statements included in our Annual Report on Form 10-K for the fiscal year ended December 31, 2019 filed in March 2020.
+These amounts do not reflect the actual economic value that may be realized by the directors upon the exercise of the stock options or the sale of the common stock underlying such stock options. - (2) Mr. Coughlin held stock options to purchase an aggregate of 125,076 shares of common stock as of December 31, 2019. - (3) Dr. Epstein held stock options to purchase an aggregate of 122,000 shares of common stock as of December 31, 2019. - (4) Mr. Lee held stock options to purchase an aggregate of 40,000 shares of common stock as of December 31, 2019.
+Mr. Lee is Co-Founder and Portfolio Manager at Redmile Group, LLC and pursuant to the internal policies of Redmile Group, LLC, Mr. Lee holds these stock options as a nominee on behalf, and for the sole benefit, of Redmile Group, LLC and has assigned all economic, pecuniary and voting rights in respect of the stock options to Redmile Group, LLC. - (5) Dr. Mendlein held stock options to purchase an aggregate of 162,023 shares of common stock as of December 31, 2019. - (6) Dr. Nashat held stock options to purchase an aggregate of 102,000 shares of common stock as of December 31, 2019. - (7) Dr. Rastetter held stock options to purchase an aggregate of 130,461 shares of common stock as of December 31, 2019. - (8) Dr. Jooss held stock options to purchase an aggregate of 40,000 shares of common stock as of December 31, 2019. - (9) Dr. Agarwal held stock options to purchase an aggregate of 24,000 shares of common stock as of December 31, 2019.